michall-m/flame-basics/README.md

 ##### Step 4: create datasets

 We use NVFlare's NonIID dataset generation script to split the PathMNIST dataset of MedMNIST into 10 non-overlapping portions in a Non-IID fashion.
-And for each individual dataset, we splitted it into training and validation set in a 8:2 ratio.
+And for each dataset, we split it into a training and validation set in an 8:2 ratio.
 The following is the data distribution of the training set of all clients:
 ![train_summary](images/train_summary.png)
 And the following is the data distribution of the validation set of all clients:
 ![val_summary](images/val_summary.png)